runtime-verification/before-the-workshop/tessla/README.md

 # The communication is ready between start and stop
 def busReady := defined(start) && default(time(start), 0) > default(time(stop), 0)

-# If the communication bus is not ready, then no event allowed.
+# If the communication bus is not ready, then no events are allowed.
 # If the bus is ready, then events must follow the burst pattern defined above.
 def correct := if !busReady
   then noEvent(send, since = falling(busReady))